The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

-In public health accounts, AI is typically cautiously regarded as having the potential to re-envisage and transform public health practices \parencite[e.g.,][]{Chowkwanyun18,Rubens14,Lancet19,WongZ19}.
+In public health accounts, AI is typically regarded with cautious optimism as having the potential to re-envisage and transform public health practices \parencite[e.g.,][]{Chowkwanyun18,Rubens14,Lancet19,WongZ19,Flahault20,Khoury20,Morgenstern21,Slavkin20}.
+In this way it is similar to the predicted impact of ‘big data’ in public health, a good overview of which is provided by Dolley \parencite{Dolley18}.
 Zandi and colleagues \parencite*{Zandi19} capture the promissory potential in their call for papers on ethical challenges of AI in public health: \begin{quote} These technologies promise great benefits to the practice of medicine and to the health of populations.
-This is especially true in epidemiology and the tracking of outbreaks of infectious diseases, behavioural science, precision medicine and the modelling and treatment of rare and/or chronic diseases. \end{quote} In conjunction with big data, AI approaches are expected to offer new opportunities to measure the impact of upstream determinants of health over the lifecourse \parencite{Krieger17,Meagher17,StephensonForthcoming}.
-This would be a way of quantifying and revealing the “structured chances” that “drive population distributions of health, disease, and well-being” \parencite{Krieger12}.
-This opportunity arises because deep learning in particular offers novel capabilities to deal with complex, high-dimensional data and relatively small sample sizes \parencite{Ching18,LeCun15}.
-The most aspirational accounts predict these new approaches will be able to facilitate action on social and environmental determinants of health, and thereby reduce health disparities \parencite{Katsis17,Meagher17,StephensonForthcoming,Weeramanthri18}.
+This is especially true in epidemiology and the tracking of outbreaks of infectious diseases, behavioural science, precision medicine and the modelling and treatment of rare and/or chronic diseases. \end{quote} When combined with big data, AI approaches are expected to offer new opportunities to revolutionise epidemiology \parencite{Brockmann20} and to enable measurement of the impact of upstream determinants of health over the lifecourse \parencite{Krieger17,Meagher17,StephensonForthcoming}.
+Importantly, this would be a way of quantifying and revealing the “structured chances” that “drive population distributions of health, disease, and well-being” \parencite{Krieger12}.
+Recent examples of this have been the use of machine learning to quantify the relationship between social determinants and unmet dental care needs \parencite{Hung20}, prospective risk stratification for health plan payments \parencite{Irvin20}, and prediction of COVID-19 outcomes based on sociodemographics \parencite{Makridis21}.
+This opportunity arises because deep learning in particular offers novel capabilities to deal with complex, high-dimensional data and relatively small sample sizes \parencite{Ching18,LeCun15} – so called 'wide' data.
+The most aspirational accounts predict these new approaches will be able to facilitate action on social and environmental determinants of health, and thereby reduce health disparities \parencite{Katsis17,Meagher17,StephensonForthcoming,Weeramanthri18,Galea20}.